-1) Payments made primarily in the employer's interests should not be recorded here.
+(1) Payments made primarily in the employer's interests should not be recorded here.
 They are considered as intermediate consumption (cf. 74.2).

-- 124.4.
+- 124.3.1.
+On the other hand, gross wages and salaries do not include expenditures by employers which are for their own benefit and are thus made in the interests of the enterprise.
+These include: allowances to or reimbursement of employees for travelling, separation or removal expenses incurred in the course of their duties; entertainment expenses incurred in the interests of the enterprise; and expenditures on providing amenities at the place of work (e.g. sporting and recreational facilities) (cf. 74.2). - 124.3.2.
+Nor do cash payments made by employers to employees for the purchase of tools or working clothes (including contractual payments for such purchases) count as part of the gross wages and salaries to be recorded.
+These expenditures by employers are treated as intermediate consumption (cf. 82). - 124.4.
 For the EAA, it is particularly important that no charge is entered for imputed wages of the enterprise holder and unpaid members of his family who help him. - 125.
 Employers' social contributions consist of all payments made by employers to insurers for the benefit of their employees excluding, however, the amounts payable by employees which are deducted from the gross wages and salaries (cf. 124.2).
 These payments by employers cover statutory, contractual, conventional or other voluntary contributions in respect of insurance against the risks of sickness, maternity, disability, unemployment, industrial injuries, occupational diseases and the like and for old age and survivors' pensions.
 Although these employers' contributions are paid not to employees but directly to the insurers, they are treated as a component of the compensation of employees since otherwise the employees would simply receive them and then have to pay them over immediately to the insurers.
 The fact that employers pay these contributions plus the employees' share of the contributions directly to the insurers merely simplifies the procedure and, above all, ensures that the contributions are actually paid.
 The contributions themselves (both employers' and employees' shares) are a component of compensation of employees.